Home > Camino Portuguese Coastal Guide > Walking from Porto to Santiago

 Top Tip : You must obtain at least two sello every day from Vigo if you wish to obtain a Compostela.
 I like to collect at least two every day when I am walking the Camino but that is my choice.
 From Vigo this is mandatory.
 Two sello every day.

 We walk away from the busy city of Vigo and today the Portuguese Coastal Camino route merges with the Central route at Redondela.
-Pilgrims will notice the trail is busier but you will also notice that there are more services too.
+Pilgrims will notice the trail is busier but not overly so, and as you move closer to Santiago, you’ll notice a few more services.

 Top Tip : Don’t be afraid to ask for help.
 On my last walk out of Vigo, a couple of ladies from Singapore asked if they could tag along as I seemed to know the way.
 I ended up with about a dozen people following me out of town and we enjoyed their company on and off all the way to Santiago.
 Don’t be afraid to join forces with other pilgrims if you are feeling unsure.